MohanGsk/ApplicationInsights-Home/CrossSdkCollaboration/Self-Diagnostics.md

 This format is proposed because multiple SDKs may have access to the same environment variable.
 This format will help users identify the program or process writing to this file.
 Both the process name and id are required because a single process may host many applications (for example: IIS's process is w3wp, but it can host multiple web applications on unique process ids).
-When a file exceeds the maxsize, the file will be closed and a new file will be created with a new timestamp.
+When a file exceeds the max size, the file will be closed and a new file will be created with a new timestamp.

 ##### File Contents